hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_18/both.md

       - to keep the cpu busy all the time
       - to ensure that all processes execute efficiently
       - and to have reduced wait times for all processes / prevent starvation of some processes
+      - to ensure all processes have the opportunity to finish
     - routines
       - shortest job first
         - process are executed in ascending order of the amount of CPU time required